Patulous Eustachian tube

-Patulous Eustachian tube (PET) is the name of a physical disorder where the Eustachian tube, which is normally closed, instead stays intermittently open.
+Patulous Eustachian tube is the name of a physical disorder where the Eustachian tube, which is normally closed, instead stays intermittently open.
 When this occurs, the person experiences autophony, the hearing of self-generated sounds.
-These sounds, such as one's own breathing, voice, and heartbeat, vibrate directly onto the ear drum and can create a "bucket on the head" effect.
-PET is a form of eustachian tube dysfunction (ETD), which is said to be present in about 1 percent of the general population.
+These sounds, such as one's own breathing, voice, and heartbeat, vibrate directly onto the ear drum and can create a "bucket on the head" effect, making it difficult for the patient to attend to environmental sounds.
+Patulous Eustachian tube is a form of Eustachian tube dysfunction, which is said to be present in about 1 percent of the general population.

 Signs and symptoms

 With patulous Eustachian tube, variations in upper airway pressure associated with respiration are transmitted to the middle ear through the Eustachian tube.
 This causes an unpleasant fullness feeling in the middle ear and alters the auditory perception.
 Complaints seem to include muffled hearing and autophony.
 In addition, patulous Eustachian tube generally feels dry with no clogged feeling or sinus pressure.